 To alleviate the many mental challenges these symptoms present, it makes sense to want to escape the mind, as it has become something of an enemy.
 One might think that a substance will help ease the pain.
 A few beers will help draw out some euphoria or happy memories, and might ease tension with their non-military loved ones.
 Prescription pills that may have been prescribed to help with pain from a combat injury may seem to lift feelings of depression, too.
 Just as a non-military person gets addicted to these substances that seem to offer relief, it always leads to more harm than good.

 How to Know When to Seek Help

 Though the exact origin of when a person began to feel combat trauma is difficult to pin down, we are able to comb out the symptoms that stem from it and then treat them concurrently.
 This includes:

 - Difficulty concentrating or finding joy in everyday activities

 - Worthlessness, hopelessness

 If someone is displaying any of these symptoms, they may be experiencing combat trauma.
 Self-medicating with substances to try to deal with them is an understandable reaction, but when it leads to addiction, it can destroy a person’s life and the lives of those around them.

 The good news?
 Treatment can help with Combat Trauma.
-More specifically, treatment tailored for Uniformed Service personnel is available.
 If you or a loved one are looking for guidance, we would be happy to help you.
-Our Uniformed Service Program offers specialized and effective treatment for active or retired service professionals struggling with substance use or any of the aforementioned problems, such as PTSD, anxiety, or depression.
+Our Admissions specialists are happy to discuss treatment options for you or a loved one struggling with substance use or any of the aforementioned problems, such as PTSD, anxiety, or depression.
 Please give us a call today.